 How do I convert between color spaces in Ruby?

 Every Abachrome color object exposes to_srgb, to_oklab, to_oklch, and other conversion methods.
-Conversions chain automatically through intermediate spaces, so you never need to manage the conversion graph yourself.
+You might wonder what happens when you convert between spaces that are not directly connected — conversions chain automatically through intermediate spaces, so you get the right result regardless of which space you start from.

 Direct Conversion